Sophia of Halshany: King Władysław III

+King Casimir IV

-Władysław was killed in the Battle of Varna on November 10, 1444.
-The news propelled Sophia back into the national politics.
+Władysław was killed in the Battle of Varna on 10 November 1444.
+The news propelled Sophia back into national politics.
 In April 1445, she participated in the congress in Sieradz where Polish nobles elected Casimir as their king.
 However, Casimir was not eager to claim the throne and refused to travel to Poland.
-Sophia traveled to Lithuania where she met Casimir, after a separation of five years, in Hrodna in October 1445.
-Casimir refused to come to Poland and for the next two years Sophia acted as an intermediary between Casimir and Polish nobles.
+Sophia travelled to Lithuania where she met Casimir, after a separation of five years, in Hrodna in October 1445.
+Casimir refused to come to Poland and for the next two years, Sophia acted as an intermediary between Casimir and Polish nobles.
 In 1446, Polish nobles selected Bolesław IV of Warsaw as their king if Casimir refused.
 Sophia once again sent envoys to her son who finally agreed to become the king.
 According to Jan Długosz, Sophia's motherly pleas convinced nobles to confirm Casimir as their king in Nowy Korczyn despite Oleśnicki's support to Bolesław.
-On June 25, 1447, Casimir was crowned King of Poland.
+On 25 June 1447 Casimir was crowned King of Poland.

-As the new king, Casimir isolated Oleśnicki from power, but allowed Sophia to participate in the royal council.
+As the new king, Casimir isolated Oleśnicki from power but allowed Sophia to participate in the royal council.
 She accompanied Casimir in his travels and continued to influence his decisions.
 Casimir supported Sophia's nephews, Roman II and Alexăndrel of Moldavia.
-Her influence decreased significantly after Casimir married Elisabeth of Habsburg in 1454.
-Her last known political action was sending envoy to newly elected Pope Pius II to find out his opinions on the Polish–Teutonic War (1454–66).
+Her influence decreased significantly after Casimir married Elisabeth of Austria in 1454.
+Her last known political action was sending an envoy to newly elected Pope Pius II to find out his opinions on the Polish–Teutonic War (1454–66).

 According to Długosz, Sophia became ill after eating too many melons and refused treatment.
 The illness worsened and she was paralyzed.
-She died on September 21, 1461.
+She died on 21 September 1461.
 She was buried in the Holy Trinity Chapel of the Wawel Cathedral.
-She had funded construction and decoration of the chapel in 1431–1432.
+She had funded the construction and decoration of the chapel in 1431–1432.
 At the time of her death, she had four grandsons and one granddaughter.

 Sophia sponsored a translation of the Bible into the Polish language (1453–1461).
 Even though the translation was not completed, the work, known as Bible of Queen Sophia, is an important monument of the Polish language.